KrHari09/UART-Functional-Verification-using-SystemVerilog/README.md

 The goal is to achieve **≥ 90% functional coverage** across all defined scenarios and demonstrate zero mismatches between transmitted and received UART frames in a loopback configuration.

 ---

+## 2. UART Protocol Background

+UART is a serial, **asynchronous**, full-duplex communication protocol.
+"Asynchronous" means there is no shared clock between transmitter and receiver — both ends must be pre-configured to use the **same baud rate**.

+### 2.1 Frame Structure

+A UART data frame consists of the following fields transmitted serially, LSB first: